CurtisMyersProgramming/AADAS/README.md

 - Feature 4 added

 - issues with feature
-  - need to fix file read to parse ints that are blank asw ell as fix issues with states and locations
+  - need to fix file read to parse ints that are blank as well as fix issues with states and locations

 - all options for first part of feature added must be modified when issues are fixed
 - csv file is now less records to accomidate for issues when issue is fixed should be able to use full 80k file

+**Version 3.2** - Feature 4 update - 31/10/2019 - pushed by Curtis & Connor

+- issue from 3.1 patched - now parses empty numbers and locations in quotes